BereketAA/GitHubCloneProject/README.md

-this is my first project on version control system.
+This is the description of my repo